Open a Data Engineering view

 Reopen the Data Engineering view

 Reopen a Data Engineering view following the steps above.
-Fields you have added from the fields panel to the statistics panel remain on display.
-Any statistics that you have calculated within the same ArcGIS Pro project will also remain.
+Fields that you added to the statistics panel from the fields panel remain on display.
+Any statistics that you calculated in the same ArcGIS Pro project also remain.

 Related topics